scvalex/ltc/docs/final.md

 <!-- What I achieved. -->
 <!-- What I learned. -->

+> Hofstadter's Law: It always takes longer than you expect, even when
+> you take into account Hofstadter's Law.

 <!-- What I found easy. -->
 <!-- What I found hard. -->